tdongsi/tdongsi.github.io/source/_posts/Python/2016-10-30-automated-downloading-bart-parking-permits.markdown

 ### Solution

 I wrote [some Python scripts](https://github.com/tdongsi/bart-parking) to automate the process of downloading every single permits.
+The scripts requires [`requests` package](http://docs.python-requests.org/en/master/user/install) installed before running.
+Usually, a simple `pip install requests` command is all you need for its installation.
-Simply run the `main.py` script and input your username and password, as shown below.
+Then, simply run the `main.py` script and input your username and password, as shown below.

 ```
 C:\Github\bart-parking\bart>python main.py